Kavali revenue division

 Kavali revenue division (or Kavali division) is an administrative division in the Nellore district of the Indian state of Andhra Pradesh.
-It is one of the 4 revenue divisions in the district with 10 mandals under its administration.
+It is one of the 4 revenue divisions in the district with 12 mandals under its administration.
 The divisional headquarters are located at Nellore city.

 Administration

+Kondapuram and Varkuntapadu mandals are made part of Kavali revenue division as the part of districts restructure effective 31 Dec 2025.

 The mandals administered under the revenue division are: